 Below, you’ll see how the components interact with each other.
-So without further ado, let’s explore WSRP in Liferay!
+So without further ado, let’s explore WSRP in Liferay DXP!

-Liferay provides a deployable WSRP portlet that supports the 1.0 and 2.0 specifications.
+Liferay DXP provides a deployable WSRP portlet that supports the 1.0 and 2.0 specifications.
 The portlet is available from Liferay Marketplace as a CE or EE app.
-Once you’ve downloaded and installed the WSRP app, you have instant access to the portlet by navigating to the Control Panel and, under Apps, selecting WSRP.
+Once you’ve downloaded and installed the WSRP app, you have instant access to the portlet by navigating to the Control Panel and, under Configuration, selecting WSRP Admin.

-As we mentioned in the previous chapter, there are two main components of the WSRP process: producers and consumers.
 Let’s go through the basic process of how producers and consumers work together to bring the end user a remote portlet.
 First, the consumer portal server establishes a connection with its producer portal server counterpart.
-This connection is made possible by giving the consumer the producer portlet’s URL.
-The consumer then uses the URL to discover the producer’s portlet and establish a connection.
+This connection is made possible by giving the consumer the producer web service’s URL.
+The consumer then uses the URL to discover the producer’s portlets and establish a connection.
 After the connection is made, the consumer acquires the producer’s information and creates a consumer proxy portlet.
-The proxy portlet acts as an intermediary, relaying requests to and from the end user and the producer portlet.
+The proxy portlet acts as an intermediary, relaying requests to and from the end user and the producer’s portlet.

 For example, you can compare the proxy portlet to a TV satellite box.
 If you want to change the channel on your TV, you (end user) send the channel number you desire to the TV’s satellite box (consumer’s proxy portlet) via your TV’s remote.
 When the satellite box receives the request to change the channel, it relays the request to a TV satellite (producer’s portlet) which then sends the channel information back to the satellite box.
 Then, the satellite box displays the new channel to you on your TV.
 In this simple example, you’re not directly requesting the TV satellite to change the channel, but rather, you’re communicating with the satellite box, which acts as an intermediary between you and the satellite.
 This example directly relates to using WSRP with Liferay.
 Although the end users are sending requests to the consumer portlet, they’re not receiving feedback from the consumer portlet itself, but rather its producer portlet located remotely.

-Now that you know a little bit about the WSRP process, let’s begin configuring WSRP on Liferay Portal.
-For this demonstration, we’ll assume you have two portal servers.
+Now that you know a little bit about the WSRP process, let’s begin configuring WSRP on Liferay DXP.
+For this demonstration, you’ll assume you have two portal servers.

-Now that we’ve created a producer, let’s create a consumer on your second portal server.
+Now that you’ve created a producer, let’s create a consumer on your second portal server.

-On your consumer portal server, navigate to the Consumers tab and select the Add Consumer button.
-Give it a name and add the producer’s WSDL URL in the URL field.
+On your consumer portal server, navigate to the WSRP Admin page.
+Select the Consumers tab and click the Add icon ().
+Give the consumer a name and add the producer’s WSDL URL in the URL field.
 There are also additional fields: